AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Horizontal_Line.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a horizontal line annotation controller.horizontalLine({
+// create a Horizontal Line annotation controller.horizontalLine({
     valueAnchor: 33.13
 });